BandoriDatabase/bangdream-data-api/README.md

-# Bandori Database Public API Project
+# Bandori Top Public API Project
-This repository provides the public API of Bandori Database and its documentation.
+This repository provides the public API of Bandori Top and its documentation.

 ## Dependencies
 - `Node.js > v8.6.0`